 Start with removing all pots, containers, and any other components placed on the floor from your growing room.
 Next, sweep the area, remove the first layer of dirt, and then use a vacuum cleaner to clean it in detail.

-If you had some issues with pests in the growing cycle, we recommend using the insecticidal bomb.
-It is a strong but beneficial asset that kills all pests.
-Before applying an insecticidal bomb, you should turn off the extractor fan.
-After application, close all windows and doors to keep the growing area sealed for one day.
-After 24 hours, turn on the extractor fan for 15 minutes before entering the room.
+If you had any issues with pests in the growing cycle, we recommend using the insecticidal bomb.
+It is strong but beneficial to kill all pests or their eggs.
+Before applying an insecticidal bomb, you should turn off the extractor fan and follow all the instructions and safety precautions listed.
+After application, close all windows and doors to keep the growing area sealed for the amount of time recommended.

 Cleaning the gear

 Now, when you are done with the floor, it’s time to clean your gear.
 Clean up the lights and ballasts using a soft cloth.
 Also, gently clean cables using alcohol wipes.
 Clean LEDs using a soft cloth moistened with 3% vinegar in water solution.
-After that, wipe them again with another cloth before moistured in distilled water.
+After that, wipe them again with another cloth wet with distilled water.
 We recommend distilled water to avoid calcium salts deposition on your LEDs.

 Now, the pots or fabric containers are left to get cleaned.
 You will need to brush dirt and debris using 10% bleach solutions.
 In case you are using fabric containers, many of them can be cleaned in the washing machine.
 So set a washing temperature as recommended by the manufacturer for efficient cleaning.